-Rio Tinto Naturescape Kings Park will be open 9am until 4pm, Tuesdays to Sundays.
-They are closed on Mondays, all of February and on days when there is a very high fire danger.
+Rio Tinto Naturescape Kings Park is open Tuesday to Sunday, 9am to 4pm, and is closed on Mondays, throughout February, and on days of very high fire danger.

 Rio Tinto Naturescape Kings Park is a place devoted to connecting children with nature and learning about the Western Australian environment, local Aboriginal culture and the natural sciences.